Small Press Creates Warm Family Atmosphere For Readers and Authors Alike

 “A cozy mystery is a gentle mystery,” she explains.
 “The emphasis is on figuring out clues, also on unique––even quirky–– characters.
 It’s not about blood, violence, or rough language.
 A cozy is a book your grandmother can read.”
 Rockwell quickly produced her first cozy mystery SOUNDS OF MURDER and decided to publish the book herself.
 “I submitted it to a traditional publisher at first who demanded lots of revisions––which I did––but after over a year of waiting for a response, it was eventually rejected.
 I said to myself, that’s a year of my life wasted.
 I’m too old to send this book out to dozens of publishers just to be rejected over and over again.
 I’ll be eighty before I find a publisher at this rate.
 I decided to publish it myself.”
 Luckily, her decision coincided with the development of the ebook and the accompanying rise in independent publishing, a fortuitous confluence that has allowed her company to prosper.

 Once Rockwell resolved to publish her own work, she also decided to form her own company and vowed to publish other cozy mysteries as well.
 She wanted to provide a home for authors who couldn’t or wouldn’t travel the route of either traditional or self-publishing.
 Cozy Cat Press was born.
-Since its inception in 2010, Cozy Cat Press has published eight of Rockwell’s cozy mysteries––the Pamela Barnes acoustic mysteries and the Essie Cobb senior sleuth mysteries.
+Since its inception in 2010, Cozy Cat Press has published nine of Rockwell’s cozy mysteries––the Pamela Barnes acoustic mysteries and the Essie Cobb senior sleuth mysteries.